GraphFusion3D: Dynamic Graph Attention Convolution with Adaptive Cross-Modal Transformer for 3D Object Detection: Related Work

 \subsection{Multi-Modal Based}

 The ImVoteNet \cite{imvotenet} system improves VoteNet through its integration of 2D visual and 3D point cloud data, which solves missing information problems in point clouds.
 The system integrates two independent backbones along with specialized towers which enhance multi-modal fusion capabilities for detection.
 The method \cite{2} merges 3D CNN depth feature representations with 2D VGG color outputs by combining them through concatenation to perform SUN RGB-D \cite{SUNRGB} 3D detection.
 By integrating RGB and point clouds through transformers, TokenFusion \cite{tokenfusion} dynamically replaces low-information tokens in one modality with fused cross-modal features, boosting accuracy in geometrically or texturally ambiguous regions.
 EPNet++ \cite{EPNet++} model merges RGB and point cloud data at intermediate backbone layers, refining cross-modal alignment through progressive feature fusion. \cite{DeMF} Employs dual pipelines for image and point cloud data, using a DeMF module to fuse object-level visual information into point features, but skips the feature refinement process.
 MTC-RCNN \cite{MTC-RCNN} cascades a 3D detection framework with intermediate 2D segmentation, leveraging pixel-level semantics to improve proposal refinement.
 FCAF3D \cite{fcaf3d} implements full convolutional anchor-free detection through point-based proposal parametrization but faces challenges with irregular geometries because noisy coarse proposal points do not align properly with ground truth centers.
-TR3D \cite{tr3d} introduces a lightweight fully-convolutional 3D object detector that enhances sparse CNNs for better accuracy and efficiency and its TR3D+FF version uses early fusion of RGB and point cloud features to deliver state-of-the-art multimodal performance.
+TR3D \cite{tr3d} introduces a lightweight fully-convolutional 3D object detector that enhances sparse CNNs for better accuracy and efficiency, and its TR3D+FF version uses early fusion of RGB and point cloud features to deliver strong multimodal performance on SUN RGB-D. However, such early/fixed fusion strategies do not adaptively weigh modalities based on local context or reliability, limiting robustness when image views are sparse or points are noisy.
+Our ACMT with Cross-Modal Gating (CMG) explicitly addresses this by dynamically balancing image semantics and point geometry per query.